saasquatch/saasquatch-docs/README.md

 Wishlist
 -------------

- - [ ] Get the LiveReload browser extension working with C9
+ - [ ] Get the LiveReload browser extension working with C9.
+[Use gulp?](https://github.com/FWeinb/metalsmith-watch/issues/4#issuecomment-58769378)
  - [ ] Look into Metalsmith-templates usage of `in-place` for easier mixed templates (like for robot.txt)
  - [ ] Get the _prose.yml fields for `metadata` to work with files in sub-directories